flaneurette/UX.js/README.md

 <img src="https://github.com/flaneurette/UX.js/blob/main/examples/images/UX-logo.png" />

 UX.js is a powerful and lightweight JavaScript framework designed for building both single-page applications (SPAs) and multi-page applications (MPAs) with ease.
-It provides a structured and efficient approach to frontend development, enabling developers to create dynamic, interactive, and highly responsive web applications.
+It provides a structured and efficient approach to frontend development, enabling developers to create dynamic, interactive, and highly responsive web applications for better user experiences.

 Key Features of UX.js